-3310 Typography Studio

-Introduction to history, aesthetics, and process of typography.
+- 3310 Typography Studio 3 hrs.
+(6, 3 Introduction to history, aesthetics, and process of typography.
 Examines layout formats and the interrelationships of text, display types, composition, and content.
 Study of letter forms and designing with type.
 PREREQUISITE: ARTS 3110, 3114.
-REPEAT: May be repeated one time for credit.

-3330 Introduction to Printmaking
+REPEAT: May be repeated one time for credit. - 3330 Introduction to Printmaking

-Introduction to hand-drawn and photographic relief printmaking techniques, including intaglio, woodblock, and collagraph.
+Introduction to hand-drawn, photographic, and digital relief printmaking techniques as explored through intaglio, woodblock, and monotype.
 EXPECTATION: Passed foundations review.
 PREREQUISITE: ARTS 2010, 2011, 2042, 2060; ARTH 2020, 2100.